 Contract Procurement and Project Delivery

-Ms. Wright represents construction clients when any dispute arises, such as disagreements over construction delays, performance, designs, or the final product.
-Ms. Wright has represented a variety of parties in the construction industry, enabling her to see a dispute from all sides and anticipate the other side’s arguments.
+Elizabeth represents construction clients when any dispute arises, such as disagreements over construction delays, performance, designs, or the final product.
+She has represented a variety of parties in the construction industry, enabling her to see a dispute from all sides and anticipate the other side’s arguments.

-Ms. Wright has extensive experience with alternative dispute resolution, including mediation and arbitration, to help clients resolve their disputes quickly, often before litigation is needed.
-Ms. Wright has been a certified mediator since 2005.
-Prior to joining Robinson+Cole, Ms. Wright mediated landlord and tenant disputes, small claims, summary process, and juvenile probate matters.
-When a dispute does result in litigation, Ms. Wright is experienced at litigating complex claims in state and federal courts.
+Elizabeth has extensive experience with alternative dispute resolution, including mediation and arbitration, to help clients resolve their disputes quickly, often before litigation is needed.
+She has been a certified mediator since 2005.
+Prior to joining Robinson+Cole, Elizabeth mediated landlord and tenant disputes, small claims, summary process, and juvenile probate matters.
+When a dispute does result in litigation, she is experienced at litigating complex claims in state and federal courts.